hrajchert/unified-typings-test/README.md

 I'm trying in various degrees to use generics and conditial types to infer correctly the type of the resulting AST from the plugins being used.
 I would like to also add inference for the processor options.

-Check out inside the test folder for the `markdown-basics.ts` and see how little types are defined in the program but we have some guarantees ;)
+Check out inside the test folder for the `markdown-basics.ts` and see how little types I have to write in the program and how many guarantees we have ;)

 ![](unified.gif)